juhp/hwk/README.md

 ## Configuration
 `hwk` uses a Haskell configuration file `~/.config/hwk/Hwk.hs` which provides the context for the hint evaluation of the supplied function.
 Hint (ghci) also checks the current directory when loading so one can also override the configuration on a directory basis.

-The default configuration [Hwk module](data/Hwk.hs) just sets the `Prelude`, `Data.List`, and `Data.Char` modules to be imported into the hint interpreter.
+The default [Hwk module](data/Hwk.hs) configuration imports `Prelude`, `Data.List`, `Data.Char`, and `System.FilePath`
+into the hint interpreter.

 The first time hwk is run it sets up `~/.config/hwk/Hwk.hs`.

 You can add other modules to import or define your own functions in `~/.config/hwk/Hwk.hs`.

-After a hwk version update you may wish/have to update up your Hwk.hs file to take account of new changes: a copy of the latest default Hwk.hs is also put in `~/.config/hwk/` with version suffix.
+After a hwk version update you may wish or have to update up your Hwk.hs file to take account of new changes: a copy of the latest default Hwk.hs is also put in `~/.config/hwk/` with the version suffix.

 ## Install
 Either use the `install.sh` script, or install by cabal-install or stack